About Churches Together in Basildon

 - Seasonal events reflecting the church’s year.
 The walk of Witness in the town on Good Friday, with sunrise services early on Easter morning; in December we sing carols in Eastgate between 1 and 3pm usually the second Sunday in December and on Christmas eve around the wards at Basildon Hospital.

 All our programmes are on hold at present until the covid 19 epidemic regulations are eased and meetings together in large numbers are possible again.

 CTB also looks after various activities to serve the community and bring the Christian message to different parts of the community.

 The School’s Team Ministry works in almost all the primary schools in the Basildon area taking assemblies.
-They employ two part time workers and also have a voluntary team who bring puppet based assemblies to the younger children.
+They employ an employed worker workers and also have a voluntary team who bring puppet based assemblies to the younger children.

 Project 58.7: Feeding the Homeless

 There are teams of workers who provide hot meals and fellowship for the homeless five nights a week.
 This service continues through the Covid 19 Pandemic